jegly/self-supporting-code/README.md

 2. **Broken networks** heal by fusing hyphae back together (anastomosis)
 3. **Distributed resilience** - no single point of failure because the network IS the organism
 4. **Resource redistribution** - nutrients flow through the network to where they're needed

+The electrical signalling dimension adds a new layer.
+Mycelium propagates slow voltage waves (measured at ~0.5mm/s) in response to mechanical disturbance and chemical stimuli.
+These signals propagate across the entire network, coordinating responses to damage or nutrient gradients without any central processor.
+Recent work has explored using mycelium networks as **physical computing substrates**—routing electrical signals through fungal hyphae to perform simple logical operations.
+The hyphae are not just a metaphor for distributed computing; they may become the medium.

 **Applying fungal principles to self-enclosed systems:**